 Objectives

-- Raise awareness among communities and families regarding gender-based cyberviolence among young people in conflict with the law.
+• Raise awareness among communities and families of young people in conflict with the law regarding gender-based cyberviolence.